NVIDIA/NeMo/README.md

 ##### 5.11.4.1.
 Common
 <a id="markdown-common" name="common"></a>
-To specify the configuration, use all the `run` parameters to define the job specific config. ( `run.tasks` has to be set to `prompt` to run evaluation on prompt learning test tasks):
+To specify the configuration, use all the `run` parameters to define the job specific config ( `run.tasks` has to be set to `prompt` to run evaluation on prompt learning test tasks):
 ```yaml
 run: